MISP/misp-bump/README.md

 A key agreement is realized with Diffie Hellman (Elliptic Curve 256 Bit), sensible data is encrypted with AES.

+(how are credentials stored in app, keystore?)

 # How does it work?

+1. Main screen (no changes)

 1. Gather your organisation information from your MISP instance
 ![Gather Information](./Screenshots/sync-profile.png)